alysson-tech/iot-and-edge-computing/arduino-projects/basics/projeto04_traffic_lights/README.md

-# Traffic Lights – Project 04
+# Project 04 - Traffic Lights
 **Arduino Traffic Light Simulation**

 This is a basic Arduino project simulating a traffic light system using LEDs and timing logic.
 It is a fully automated version.